10 things that your plumber wishes you knew

 It's tempting to dump fatty oils like lard or olive oil down your drain, but that's a mistake.
 Fatty oils solidify when they get cold, and that means they can cause a clog.
 Let all fatty oils cool and dump them in your trash can instead.

-10. Avoid Harsh Cleaners
+10. Avoid harsh cleaners

 People use harsh, caustic cleaners on their pipes when there's a clog.
 Don't be the person who does this.
 If you have old pipes, you might cause more damage.
 Stick to natural pipe cleaners that use enzymes to eat away clogs and keep your pipes safe.